earlSt1/vtt-compendium-folders/README.md

 - Folders in the most recently opened compendium with save their open state, so you can easily delete entries within them without having to open everything up.
 - Folders in the compendium with no entities within them (e.g a folder with only folders in it), will always be open.
 - Supports all entity types (Actor,Item,JournalEntry,Scene,Rolltable)
+- Delete Folders inside the compendium (which move all entries up into the parent folder), or Delete All (which deletes the folder and all entries inside it)
+- Edit the name and colour of the folder, so long as it has entries inside it (see Limitations below).

 #### Instructions
 - To use the new functionality, each folder has a new button to the right of the Create Entity button (looking like an arrow pointing up).
 This will open up a prompt to pick a compendium to export to.
 Once you do, the folder structure will appear in the compendium you picked.
 - To import the folders from a compendium, there is a similar button for each folder.
 This will import the folder structure you have stored into your current world, in addition to creating entities and adding them to the correct folders.

-#### Disclaimers
+#### Limitations
-- This module works by appending folder data to the name of each entity. *In theory* this will not break any entities, as this data is cleaned up when you import entities into your world.
-However this is still in a testing phase, so be warned.
-- To get this to work, I've added the folder data to the end of the name attribute of the entity.
-You can still edit the entity name just fine from the compendium view, the folderdata part starts with `|#CF[ ... ]`.
-Editing anything before that works just fine, in addition to editing anything elsewhere in the sheet.
-- One main limitation to this is that you cannot have multiple folders with the same name in the same directory (although I have *no idea* why you would want to), so expect the unexpected if you want to do that.
+- One main limitation to this is that you cannot easily construct a folder structure inside the compendium.
+If you want to export a new folder you will have to create a new folder in the same path as inside the compendium, place the entities you would like to export in there, then Export the folder structure of that new folder.

-# Compendium Folders

-This is a module for FoundryVTT which allows you to manage compendiums a bit easier by implementing a folder system.
+- The way this works is that folder data is stored in entities.
+This means you cannot have empty folders, and a folder without entities in it, but with a folder inside it, cannot be modified.

+## Folders for Compendiums

 ![](./example.png)